Overview

 Figure 8: Histogram of Blockage times at Plankinton

 While the number of Amtrack trains and freight trains seems to be equal.
-The time blocked by freight trains is substantially more.
-The typical time that a freight train blocks the intersection is 10 minutes.
+The time occupied by freight trains is substantially more.
+The typical time that a freight train occupies the intersection is 10 minutes.

 Figure 9: Time spent at crossing by blockage time